 Man jailed for attack on car with children inside

-The court was told at a previous hearing that the three men were involved in a feud with the father of the children and recognised his car when the children’s mother had parked it at the shopping centre.
+The men were involved in a feud with the father of the children and recognised his car when the children’s mother parked at Tesco Clearwater shopping centre in Finglas, Co Dublin.

-Garda Mark Reilly told Anne Rowland, prosecuting, that Ms Collins was in the supermarket when she heard her eight-year-old daughter screaming.
-She saw three men using a baseball bat to smash the car windows while her two-year-old was in a baby seat in the back.
+Garda Martin Reilly told Anne Rowland, prosecuting, that Bridget Collins (27) was going into the shop when she heard her eight-year-old daughter screaming.
+She saw the accused and his brother, David McDonnell, and a third man smashing the car windows while her youngest child, then aged two, was seated in a baby seat in the back of the car.

 Ms Collins told the court she was two months pregnant at the time.
 She pleaded with the men to let her get her children out of the car as broken glass fell in them.